a45hif/developer-docs/docs/local-build/deploy.md

 import TabItem from '@theme/TabItem';
 import Heading from '@theme/Heading';

-# Deploy a Local Bittensor Blockchain Instance
+# Create a Local Bittensor Blockchain Instance

 This tutorial will guide the user through deploying a local instance of Subtensor, Bittensor's L1 blockchain.
-This is useful in general Bittensor development, as it gives you more freedom over chain state than when working against mainnet or even testnet.
-For example, it is much easier to create subnets without having to wait for registration availability.

-Each local chain is provisioned with an `alice` account with one million $\tau$.

-In the following tutorial, we will also provision several wallets to serve as subnet creator, miner, and validator.
+Running a local instance of the Subtensor blockchain is a great way to test changes and explore the network in a safe and isolated environment.

+## Running a local subtensor instance

+This section outlines steps for running a local instance of the Subtensor blockchain.
+There are two supported methods:

+- Using a prebuilt Docker image
+- Running a local build from source

+Both approaches enable isolated testing, development, and debugging without requiring a connection to the mainnet.
+Choose the method that best fits your workflow.

 <Tabs queryString="local-chain">
 <TabItem value="docker" label="Using Docker (Recommended)">